 A host simply cannot be successful in a competitive market, if his or her place is a dump or even just a little unkempt.
 Luckily, my parents live in the same complex as our condo.
 They used their network to round up a few candidates and I ended up hiring my first cleaner the last weekend of set up, that frigid January.

 Things were going pretty well with her.
 Never a missed cleaning and never a complaint from guests.
-I felt I’d hit the jackpot since this was such a crucial part of the business: The Turnover.
+I felt I’d hit the jackpot since this was such a crucial part of the business: The turnover.
 Every single time a new guest arrives, the place has to SHINE.
-Clean sheets, clean towels, shower curtains, dusted, swept, cleaned out the fridge, etc. etc. Every.
+Clean sheets, clean towels, shower curtains, dusted, swept, cleaned out the fridge, etc., etc. Every.
 Single.
 Time.

 Sadly, my new cleaning friend decided she’d become too busy with this job on top of her others, and she quit cleaning altogether, right before high season was about to begin in late May.
-D’oh!!!
+D’oh!

-Top ways to find cleaning crews for you AirBNB:
+Top ways to find cleaning crews:

 - Craigslist ad